European hare: Distribution and habitat

 The European hare is native to much of continental Europe, reaching as far north as 60N, and as far east as Central Asia.
 It has been extending its range into Siberia.
 It may have been introduced to Great Britain between 500 and 300 BCE.
-It has also been introduced, mostly as game animal, to North America in Ontario and New York State, and unsuccessfully in Pennsylvania, Massachusetts, and Connecticut, the Southern Cone in Brazil, Argentina, Uruguay, Paraguay, Bolivia, Chile, Peru and the Falkland Islands, Australia, both islands of New Zealand, the south Pacific coast of Russia, and Ireland.
+It has also been introduced, mostly as game animal, to North America in Ontario and New York State, and unsuccessfully in Pennsylvania, Massachusetts, and Connecticut, the Southern Cone in Brazil, Argentina, Uruguay, Paraguay, Bolivia, Chile, Peru and the Falkland Islands, Australia (including Tasmania), both islands of New Zealand, the south Pacific coast of Russia, and Ireland.

 The European hare primarily lives in open fields and shelter in scattered vegetation.
 It is a versatile species and thrives in mixed farmland.
-In its native steppe habitat, European hare populations are spread apart and average roughly 2 individuals per 100 hectares.
+In its native steppe habitat, European hare populations are spread apart; they average roughly 2 individuals per 100 hectares.
 Conversely, population densities of up to 275 hares per 100 hectares are seen in milder climates.
 According to a study in the Czech Republic, hares are most numerous at areas with below 200 m above sea level, and an average temperature 10 °C throughout the year.
 With regards to climate, the European hare density was highest in "warm and dry districts with mild winters".
 In Poland, the European hare is most abundant in areas with few forest edges, perhaps because foxes can use these for cover.
 It requires cover, such as hedges, ditches and permanent cover areas, because these habitats supply the varied diet it requires, and are found at lower densities in large open fields.
 High cultivation results in greater mortality of young hares.

 In Great Britain, the European hare is seen most frequently on arable farms, usually with crop rotation and fallow land, wheat and sugar beet crops.
 In mainly grass farms, its numbers increased with are improved pastures, some arable crops and patches of woodland.
 It is seen less frequently where foxes are abundant or where there are many common buzzards.
 They do not appear to directly compete with European rabbits.
 Although European hares are shot as game when plentiful, this is a self-limiting activity and is less likely to occur in localities where the species is scarce.